bensoille/medicine_devops_challenge/README.md

 kubectl logs -f <medicine-maker-0 pod name>
 ```

+## PODs list
+See how pods are being orchestrated with `kubectl get pods`

 ## Add more patients
 This current automatic setup leaves you with only ONE running patient.
 One can add additional patients by adding replicas to the *patient-0 deployment*:
 ```shell